Urban pop culture: Impact on popular media

-Impact of Hip-Hop
+Impact of hip-hop

 Urban pop culture is now glorified and well-known as hip-hop.
-The Bronx neighborhood of New York City was the birthplace of early hip-hop music in the 1970s.
+The Bronx, a neighborhood in New York City, became the birthplace of hip-hop culture and music during the 1970s.
 It began as a cooperative effort by intersecting Black, Latino, and Caribbean American youth groups during block parties, which were neighborhood events where DJs played soul and funk music.
 Traces back to traditional African American styles of music, Motown, and funk.

 Impact on fashion

-Along with Urban pop culture came the influence on the fashion industry.
-For a period of time, hip hop and urban pop culture were seen as a lower-class lifestyle.
-With the rise of hip hop and other genres came back your clothes, Chunky sneakers, and outward expression of brand logos.
-Within the fashion industry, urban pop culture was not recognized as something luxurious.
-Throughout the years, we see artists and figures within the community become recognized.
-For example, ASAP Rocky with Dior.
-Streetwear was the Gateway for marginalized communities to have a space within luxury and fashion.
+The urban pop culture and hip hop scene have had a considerable effect on the world of fashion.
+Traditionally, hip hop and urban fashion culture were sidelined by major fashion houses and did not qualify as luxury fashion.
+However, as the result of collaborations between artists and luxury brands like the collaboration between ASAP Rocky and Dior, streetwear became a means for historically marginalized designers to access the world of luxury fashion.

 International influence

 Korea

-In recent years, the rise of Korean pop culture has increased drastically. formerly known as K-pop, is influenced by mainstream hip-hop culture, reggae, and soul styles of music.
+In recent years, the rise of Korean pop culture has increased drastically.
+Formerly known as K-pop, is influenced by mainstream hip-hop culture, reggae, and soul styles of music.
 K-pop artists are seen collaborating with large hip-hop influencers such as Nicki Minaj and SNOOP DOGG.
 The K-pop identity intersects with the American Urban identity.
 There is a rise in fashion trends that are commonly found in urban areas within the United States.
 Hairstyles and dancing are included as well.